nandana1318biju/EcoPickup-AI-Booking-Assistant/README.md

 Admin Password: admin123

-(Admin credentials are safe because they DO NOT give access to any real system.)
+These credentials are safe—admin panel is isolated and does not access any sensitive system.

 🚀 Features
 1️⃣ AI Chatbot (Groq LLaMA-3.1)